szymonpulut/szymonpulut.github.io/_posts/nu-trek.md

 The story primarily follows the USS Enterprise under Captain Christopher Pike's command.
 Drawing from the foundations of "Star Trek: The Original Series" (TOS) and glimpses of the future seen in DISCO, we already know that Captain Pike is destined to meet his end in a tragic accident, heroically saving many children, a fact that plays a significant role in the plot.

 This element adds depth to the storyline.
 Pike knowingly undertakes risky missions, confident that his fate won't change.
 He also contemplates the concept of destiny.
-Pike questions whether he can alter the course of the future or is he merely an observer on a preordained journey.
+Pike questions whether he can alter the course of the future or if he is merely an observer on a preordained journey.
 This twist offers insight into character development, revealing their thought processes, decision-making, and growth.

 Without revealing spoilers, I won't delve further into plot details.
 However, I have a preference for slightly longer seasons.
 Extending the season from 10 episodes to 12 or even 14 episodes would be a good idea.
 This adjustment would allow for more standalone episodes and deeper character introspection.
 Nonetheless, I understand that the constraints of modern TV production do not always allow for this - and it doesn't significantly diminish my overall enjoyment of the series.